NEAL CONAN, HOST:

 CONAN: Kayla, thanks very much for the call.
 Good luck.

 KAYLA: Thank you.

 CONAN: We're talking about taking classes online in a very new form.
 You're listening to TALK OF THE NATION from NPR News.
 And here's an email question from Barbara in Davis, California: I'm currently taking the Coursera course called Human-Computer Interaction.
 A most interesting aspect is the peer grading.
 They have excellent training for grading, speaking as a former university instructor.
-This week, I've graded responses from students in the Middle East, Columbia, and the Ukraine.
+This week, I've graded responses from students in the Middle East, Colombia, and the Ukraine.
 I find it fascinating.
 And one of the things you mentioned, tens of thousands, even hundreds of thousands of students in some courses, they're from all over the world.

 NG: Yes, so I think the HCI class had a, I believe, 26,000 homeworks submitted from over the world.
 And one of the - it turns out that not only is it useful, you know, for students to get feedback from, say, four or five other students.
 It turns out that in peer grading, the act of a student grading someone else's work is actually pedagogically useful as well.
-It's been well-documented by grading other people's work or by grading your own work, you actually learn more about the subject, get to see what others work in the course is like as well.
-And I think the HCI class represents the first, and then probably the - by far the largest experiments in peer grading that has ever been run before.
+It's been well-documented by grading other people's work or by grading your own work, you actually learn more about the subject, get to see what others' work in the course is like as well.
+And I think the HCI class represents the first, and then probably the - probably by far the largest experiment in peer grading that has ever been run before.

 CONAN: Let's go next to - this is Tim.
 Tim with us from Cincinnati.